 For pilings, attach auger feet and secure with bolts.
 Insert auger foot through the piling bracket and lower, remaining vertical.
 Screw into bottom with pipe wrench, as indicated in instructions.

-For removal, just take out pilings or anchoring and float sections to shore.
+For removal, just take out pilings or anchoring and float sections to tie off at shore.

 ACCESSORIES: Install accessories as indicated, and post covers or caps.
 See additional instructions below or call for assistance as needed.